KnowEnG/InPheRNo/README.md

 - input_gene_phenotype_interest: name of Input2 containing p-value of gene-phenotype (e.g. "Pvalue_gene_phenotype_interest.csv")
 - input_expression: name of the csv file containing the network edges (e.g. "expr_sample.csv")

-The following line shows how to run InPheRNo:
+The following line shows how to run InPheRNo using the sample files:
 ```
 python3 InPheRNo_step1.py --input_directory ./Data --input_tf TF_Ensemble.csv --input_gene_phenotype_interest Pvalue_gene_phenotype_interest.csv --input_expression expr_sample.csv
 ```

-By default, ProGENI assumes that all these files are located in the current directory.
-Given these arguments, one can run ProGENI with default settings.
-The results will be saved in a file called "results.csv" in the current directory, which contains the ranked list of genes for each response.
-Only genes shared between the network and gene expression data will be included in the results.
+By default, InPheRNo writes the intermediate outputs generated in this step into a directory called "Results" in the current directory.
+To change the location of the intermediate results, see advanced settings.

 #### With advanced settings
 In addition to the positional arguemtns, one can use the following optional arguments to change the default settings.